Himanshu12102004/cg-docs/mdDocsAndBuilder/docs/3-webGL/3-GPU-and-Shaders.md

 </div>

 2. **Fragment Shader**:
 A fragment shader is a GPU program that runs once for each fragment.
 It runs after the vertex shader.
 The vertex shader defines the shape of the triangle, and then the pixels inside the triangle are determined as fragments.
 Only after this step are the fragment shaders executed, and they run in parallel.
-For example, if a triangle covers 1000 pixels, the fragment shader will run 1000 times, in parallel and the entire operation will take the time equivalent to processing just on fragment <sup>2</sup>.
+For example, if a triangle covers 1000 pixels, the fragment shader will run 1000 times, in parallel and the entire operation will take the time equivalent to processing just one fragment <sup>2</sup>.
 This is where you can see the massive parallel processing power of the GPU.

 <div class="img-external">
 <div class= "img-container">